antoine-dorard/binary-protocol-parser-and-serializer/README.md

 make test
 ```

+## Debugging
+Use `make debug` to build the test files with the debug compiler flags.
+Run gdb to debug, or the integrated C/C++ Runner extension in vscode.

+At the moment, the current file to debug is manually specified in `launch.json`.
+If you want to debug a specific file, change the `program` property of the `C/C++ Runner: Debug Session` configuration.

+> [!NOTE]
+> If `make debug` or any other step breaks, try to `make clean` before trying again.

 ## Contributions
 This project is closed for contributions.
 However, I welcome feedback and suggestions via GitHub issues.